echow/ml-matlab/README.md

 These scripts have been used to teach the undergraduate course *Computational Foundations of Machine Learning* at Georgia Institute of Technology.

-Each script usually ends with a section called **Taking it further** which offers some ideas for experimenting with the live script and learning more about the concepts that are illustrated.
+Each script usually ends with a section called "Taking it further" which offers some ideas for experimenting with the live script and learning more about the concepts that are illustrated.
 If you are a student, we encourage you to try out some of these ideas!